Kristopherr/Best-Bash/README.md

 # Best Bash
 Best Bash is an attempt to create an entertaining and handsome bash.
-Currently requires figlet and dig from dnsutils package.
+Currently requires figlet (for quotes on load and clear screen) and dig from dnsutils package (for IP address enum).
+Installer will attemp to get required packages.

 1) Download file InstallBestBash
 2) chmod +x InstallBestBash